Report an Error

 The Quadro2 MXR was a professional graphics card by NVIDIA, launched in July 2000.
 Built on the 180 nm process, and based on the NV11L graphics processor, the card supports DirectX 7.0.
 The NV11L graphics processor is a relatively small chip with a die area of only 65 mm² and 20 million transistors.
 It features 2 pixel shaders and 0 vertex shaders, 4 texture mapping units and 4 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 32 MB SDR memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 200 MHz, memory is running at 183 MHz.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA Quadro2 MXR does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x VGA.
 Quadro2 MXR is connected to the rest of the system using an AGP 4x interface.

 ||Jul 25th, 2000